-There’s nothing quite like the euphoria you feel when reaching the top of a mountain freshly covered in snow with skis at the ready.
-It seems like you’re on top of the world, surrounded by majestic beauty, the biting fresh air, and feelings of joy — or trepidation — as you’re about to set off on a winding journey … which may or may not have a few bumps along the way.
+With the Winter Olympics in full swing you may be inspired to dust off those skis and get up on the mountains.
+Nothing quite beats the euphoria when you reach the top and look out at the blanket of freshly covered snow with skis at the ready.
+It’s as if you’re on top of the world, surrounded by majestic beauty, the biting fresh air, and feelings of joy — or trepidation — as you’re about to set off on a winding journey … which may or may not have a few bumps along the way.
 (Though you might like that sort of thing, you mogul-master, you.)

 In fact, your journey down the slopes is similar to life’s journey, just compacted into a much shorter time frame: the path is not always clear, and you may get steered away from it; the trail could get icy, there are choices to make … but if you have faith in your God-given abilities, move at your own pace, and listen to the right advice you’ll reach the end in one piece — sometimes slightly out of breath with snow in your boots, but it’s so worth the ride!

 Avid skier Saint John Paul II was still skiing nine years into his papacy, hanging up his leather ski boots (yes, leather!) at the age of 66.
 The “Daredevil of the Tatras,” as he was affectionately known, confessed that his one luxury in life had been a “pair of Head Skis” — now secondary holy relics.
 His love of the mountains and the winter sport led to the annual John Paul II Cup taking place in Wisla, Poland, where Polish priests and Seminarians click on their skis, and take to the slopes in their cassocks to prepare for the big event (definitely worth watching on video!).